sebastiannicolajsen/aitomics/README.md

 console.log(comparison) // 0.2 (20% agreement)
 ```

-Both `KrippendorffsComparisonModel` and `DistanceComparatorModel` support custom weight functions to fine-tune the comparison.
+Both `KrippendorffsComparisonModel` and `DistanceComparisonModel` support custom weight functions to fine-tune the comparison.
 The weight function allows you to define how different values should be weighted in the comparison, giving you more control over the agreement calculation.

 Note that `CohensComparisonModel` and `KrippendorffsComparisonModel` are multi-response comparison models, meaning they can handle multiple responses from different raters.